anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

   --auto-approve
   ```

+#### 2.4.7.
+Glitches/nuances
+1. Cloud Composer 2<br>
+If you edit the Terraform and run apply, Cloud Composer2 attempts to update the network and fails the deployment. <br>
+Workaround: Delete Cloud Composer manually and then rerun

 ## 4. What's in the next module
 In the next module, we will learn how to use Serverless Spark interactive notebooks for machine learning model development with Spark MLLib on Dataproc Serverless Spark.